For many years I’ve been reflecting on the topic of love within marriages, families, and friendships — and my profound conclusion is this: Love Fails!

 - Remind one another that your love is guaranteed to fail them.
 Make it very clear that they can expect this from you.
 Not that you’ll willfully harm them or spitefully neglect them, but that your love will ultimately fall short of all it could be.
 “I promise to neglect you,” is a phrase they ought to hear you say, knowing that this will never be intentional, but that it will be inevitable.

 - Trust in God’s unfailing love rather than man’s.
-Allow the failings of human love to be useful in giving us a thirst for that love which never fails.
+Allow the failings of human love to be useful in giving us a thirst for His love that never fails.

 Guaranteed to fail you,